HeadCrash (band): Lifeboat and first disbandment (1997–1999)

-As 1997 begun, both Berthold and Franke departed from HeadCrash.
+Both Berthold and Franke departed from HeadCrash in early 1997.
 Franke's keyboardist position was not replaced while Berthold was replaced on drums by Matthias Liebetruth.
 HeadCrash subsequently did not play any live shows throughout the entirety of 1997.
 Around the same time, HeadCrash's two main labels (EastWest Records and Discovery Records) had internal shifts within their managements.
 Both labels separately dissolved which meant that many artists on the rosters were dropped.

 The band eventually switched labels to Sony Records.
 HeadCrash then released their fourth album Lifeboat on Sony's Dragnet Records division in 1998.
 Both "Snake in the Grass" and "Asphalt Ostrich" were released as singles.
 "Asphalt Ostrich" was used in the film Lost in Space and was included on the European version of the accompanying soundtrack.
 They toured behind the album by playing shows with bands such as H-Blockx, Lodestar, and Pansy Division.
 They also appeared at festivals such as the Rock am Ring and the Bizarre Festival, the latter of which was Ingenthron's final show with the band.
 He was replaced on guitar by Allard Zwemstra.
 For the 1998 year, HeadCrash won the Best Live Band award by the readers of the German magazine Visions.
 The band attempted to record a follow-up album titled Pulse throughout the subsequent two years, but in 1999 they disbanded as the members focused on other projects.
 Seven tracks from the aborted Pulse sessions were released later in 1999 unofficially on the Forge Ahead compilation.